seanmerron/Retirement-Roadmap/README.md

 You want to monitor your portfolios to make sure they stay within your asset allocation % split you desire and it's better to adjust using future contributions vs. buying/selling existing holdings to make changes.
 When you have a lump sum to deposit consider a dollar cost averaging approach splitting up the contribution over a longer time frame to help mitigate the downside if you are getting in during a high point that you're unaware of.

 Control your emotions!
 When your portfolio value goes down, you're buying things at a discount.
 Don't sell everything for cheap and lose everything you've been working towards.
-The market is up and down and eventually you'll collect high returns on the up swing from the cheap shares you obtained when everyone else ran away.
+The market is up and down and eventually you'll collect high returns on the upswing from the cheap shares you obtained when everyone else ran away.

 On average you'll hopefully get more than 5-6% / year from your investments.